jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  I cannot subtract one string from another.
+  I still cannot subtract one string from another.
 I change the `return statement`_ back

 * then add calls to ``get_datetime``